AlexandriaChemistry/ACT/INSTALL.md

 Installing ACT
 ==============
 The Alexandria Chemistry Toolkit (ACT) relies on a number of libraries.
 Even though we tried to keep it to a minimum, some more or less standard libraries are needed.
+ACT should compile fine on any UNIX (including MacOs) or Linux machine (but no warranty!).

 Prerequisites
 -------------